On progressive sharpening, flat minima and generalisation: Flat minima and generalisation

-It is commonly understood that larger learning rates and smaller batch sizes serve to encourage convergence to flatter minima \cite{keskar, wudynamicalstability}.
-By Theorem \ref{thm:generalisationbound} such hyperparameter choice can be expected to lead to better generalisation.
-We verify this with ResNet18 on CIFAR10.
-Mostly we see that these expectations are borne out by experiment (Figures \ref{fig:lr} and \ref{fig:batch}), with a notable exception being at the largest learning rate, where the relationship between generalisation gap and Jacobian is the reverse of what is anticipated (Figure \ref{fig:batch}).
-The phenomenon appears to be data-agnostic (the same occurs with ResNet18 on CIFAR100, see Appendix \ref{app:batch_lr}), but architecture-dependent (we do not observe this problem with VGG11 on either CIFAR10 or CIFAR100).
-We speculate that the reason for this is that skip connected architectures trained with large, constant learning rates will tend to produce models whose Jacobian has a larger Lipschitz constant, meaning that the maximum Jacobian norm will be a poorer estimate of the Lipschitz constant of the model (Theorem \ref{thm:jacobianmaximum}) and hence of the generalisation gap (Theorem \ref{thm:generalisationbound}).
-We emphasise, however, that the constant learning rate training used for these experiments is not used in practice, and the decoupling of Jacobian norm from generalisation gap that we see in Figure \ref{fig:batch} does not persist with the more realistic training schemes considered in Figure \ref{fig:practical}.
+\textbf{Learning rate and batch size:} It is commonly understood that larger learning rates and smaller batch sizes serve to encourage convergence to flatter minima \cite{keskar, wudynamicalstability}.
+By Theorem \ref{thm:generalisationbound} and Ansatz \ref{ansatz}, such hyperparameter choice can be expected to lead to better generalisation.
+We report on experiments testing this idea in Figures \ref{fig:lr}, \ref{fig:batch} (ResNet18 on CIFAR10) and Appendix \ref{app:batch_lr} (ResNet18 and VGG11 on CIFAR10 and CIFAR100).
+The results are mostly consistent with expectations, with the exception of Jacobian norm being reduced with larger batch size at the highest learning rate while generalisation gap increases.
+The phenomenon appears to be data-agnostic (the same occurs with ResNet18 on CIFAR100), but architecture-dependent (we do not observe this problem with VGG11 on either CIFAR10 or CIFAR100).
+This is not necessarily inconsistent with Theorem \ref{thm:generalisationbound}, which allows for the empirical Jacobian norm to be a poor estimator of the Lipschitz constant of the model via the local variation in the model's Jacobian.
+Our results indicate that this local variation term is increased during (impractical) large batch training of skip-connected architectures using a constant high learning rate.